Insurtech startups continue to disrupt the insurance industry as they explore ways to apply cutting-edge technology to key insurance challenges.

 Incumbent insurers and insurtech startups tend to agree on the top problems facing P&C insurers.
 They include customer demand for greater personalization and a need for better underwriting and claims handling in the face of changing transportation and climate patterns.

 Insurtechs inject a much-needed dose of creativity into the process.
+This is what truly sets the insurtech innovators apart from the rest.
 For every one problem, like customer personalization demands, insurtechs provide dozens of answers.
 By watching these startups tackle the same problem in different ways, established P&C carriers can identify opportunities that fit with their tried and true methods of doing business.

 Images by: Wavebreak Media Ltd/©123RF.com, bowie15/©123RF.com